-- 1. Completion of all ParentVue forms and sections
+1. Completion of all ParentVue forms and sections

-- 2. Physical Exam Form/Insurance

-- 3. Concussion Baseline Test
+- 2. Physical Exam Form/Insurance - 3.
+Concussion Baseline Test

-B. Academic Eligibility:
+B. Academic Eligibility

-- 1. Student must have passed at least five classes the preceding semester (OSAA Requirement). - 2.
-Student must be "on track for graduation" to be eligible to participate in competition (OSAA Requirement). - 4.5 credits prior to Year 2. - 10 credits prior to Year 3. - 17 credits prior to Year 4. - 3.
-During the season, a student with any F or D grades will be required to attend after-school study hall Monday Thursday until all grades are passing at a C level.
-He/she will be eligible to practice with the team as long as he/she is attending after school study hall. - 4.
-A full-time student with a failing grade for three consecutive weeks will lose eligibility until a Weekly Monitor Report shows all passing grades.
+Student must have passed at least five class the preceding semester (OSAA Requirement).
+Student must be on track for graduation to be eligible to participate in competition (OSAA Requirement).

+- 4.5 credits prior to Year 2

+- 10 credits prior to Year 3

+- 17 credits prior to Year 4

+3. During the season, a student with any F or D grades will be required to attend after school study hall for the specific class(es) until all grades are at a C level.
+They will not be eligible to practice with the team if they do not attend study hall.

+4. A full-time student with a failing grade for three consecutive weeks will lose eligibility until a Weekly Monitor Report shows all passing grades.

-The Lowell School District Governing Board also requires students in athletics or activities to be satisfactorily progressing toward the District's graduation requirements to participate in athletics.
+The Lowell School District Board also requires students in athletics or activities to be satisfactorily progressing toward the District's graduation requirements to participate in athletics.
 Satisfactory progress is hereby defined (by OSAA) as the ability to graduate with one's class within conventional timelines, i.e., eight consecutive semesters from freshman entrance, including summer sessions.